Our places on TV and in films

 Discover more about how the places we care for have provided a dramatic backdrop to countless films and TV shows.

-One hundred years on from the end of the First World War, Tredegar house in Wales was the film location for the latest adaptation of Journey's End, which opens in cinemas on 2 February.
+One hundred years on from the end of the First World War, Tredegar house in Wales was the film location for the latest adaptation of Journey's End, which was released in February 2018.

 Ever wondered where the windswept cliff scenes in Poldark were filmed?
 Or whether you can visit the secret coves and mines of the hit BBC adaptation of Winston Graham's novels?
 Here's the inside knowledge on where to go and see the locations for yourself.

 A host of iconic places we look after in Northern Ireland featured in Dracula Untold, one of the biggest films of 2014.
 Discover the locations used, including Giant’s Causeway, Mount Stewart and Divis and the Black Mountain.

 Ham House in London hits the big screen in Anna Karenina, the latest adaptation of Leo Tolstoys classic tale of love and adultery set against the backdrop of Russian high society.